allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ```

 Bottom line of resolver monitoring is thinking about it like checking each data source,
-not the internal mechanism of graphql implementation.
+not the internal mechanism of GraphQL implementation.
 Hardware is not a limiting factor in this case as often I/O operation and external calls are crucial.

 ## Batching requests to external services